Hazardous Materials Endorsement (H)

 Obtaining a TSA Security Threat Assessment

-Integrated Biometric Technology (IBT) is the authorized contractor for the TSA's Hazmat Threat Assessment Program.
-Please follow the procedure below to apply for a security threat assessment.
-Applicants with or applying for a Hazmat Endorsement on their Illinois CDL will be unable to obtain the endorsement until a security threat assessment clearance has been received by the Secretary of State's office.
+Universal Enrollment Services (UES) coordinates the Hazmat Threat Assessment Program for TSA.
+Please follow the steps below to apply for a security threat assessment.
+Applicants who have or are applying for a H or X endorsement for their Illinois CDL will not be able to obtain the endorsement until a security threat assessment clearance has been received by the Illinois Secretary of State's office.

 - Step 1-Pre-Enrollment Process — You are required to complete the pre-enrollment application on the UES web site or call the UES Call Center at 855-347-8371.